jedandroby/jedandroby/README.md

 The most interesting repos currently in my arsenal would be the crypto-stock-dashboard, and the project3-localcopy.

-If you want to get in contact with me feel free to reach out at - robinbthorsen@gmail.com
+- 🌱 I’m currently learning - Rust / Everything
+- 📫 How to reach me: ... robinbthorsen@gmail.com
+- 💬 Currently looking for work

 Enjoy watching my github contributions getting munched on by this virtual snake ;)